silx-kit/silx/doc/source/contribute/write_tests.rst

 Test location
 -------------

-Tests should written in a separate file with a name starting with ``test_``.
+Tests should be written in a separate file with a name starting with ``test_``.
 The name should also mention the tested module.

-This file should be placed a ``test`` subfolder placed in the folder containing the tested code.
+This file should be placed in a ``test`` subfolder placed in the folder containing the tested code.

 .. admonition:: Example